 University Hall and John Harvard Statue, Boston

-University Hall is a real showstopper, a building that's determined to stand out in the crowd.
+University Hall is a real showstopper of a building, determined to stand out in the crowd.
 Its neoclassical design is the architectural equivalent of a grand entrance – large, imposing, and so symmetrical that it's almost showing off.
-This beauty was built between 1813 and 1815 from white granite, a real rebel compared to its red brick buddies, Massachusetts Hall and Harvard Hall.
+This beauty was built between 1813 and 1815 from white granite, a real rebel compared to its red brick buddies – Massachusetts Hall and Harvard Hall.
 And if you need more proof of its superstar status, it's been designated a National Historical Landmark.

-Now, let's talk about the other superstar in the yard – the John Harvard Statue.
+Another superstar attraction here – found in the yard – is the John Harvard Statue.
 This is the spot where every hopeful Harvard student makes a pilgrimage for that classic photo op.
 They'll strike a pose next to good ol' John, the guy who's always good for a bit of luck.
 Legend has it that rubbing his shiny shoe brings you good fortune, and who wouldn't want a piece of that?

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.